 Easier access to online government services

-A secure digital identity will make dealing with government easier, faster, and safer.
+A secure Digital Identity makes dealing with government easier, faster, and safer.

-This system will allow more government services to move online and be available whenever and wherever you want to access them.
+This system allows more government services to move online and be more available to users, without the need for them to visit a shopfront.

 What this could look like

 The Australian Government currently requires a different login for more than 30 different digital services.
 Eventually, a Digital Identity can replace these and make accessing government services faster and easier.
 There are currently 2 accredited identity service providers:Back to top

 Creating and using a Digital Identity is a personal choice.
 The system is optional.
 If you don’t want one, you can still access government services face-to-face, by phone or by using existing user IDs.Back to top